A zero waste Christmas can – tbh – sound Scrooge like and deadly dull!

 - Lovely cosy recycled blankets

-Recycled gifts in the stores are rarely the cheapest Christmas gifts to buy but if we all buy less clutter overall, we will have more money to spend on these zero waste Christmas gifts.
+Recycled gifts aren’t the cheapest Christmas gifts but by buying less clutter we have more to spend on these zero waste Christmas gifts.

 For more recycled zero waste gift ideas check out these guides to:

-But stocking fillers can be a clever way to gift super handy little zero waste Christmas gifts that will actually cut clutter and waste all year round.
+Zero waste stocking fillers can be a clever way to give gifts that cut waste and save money all year round.